The emergence of passive galaxies in the early Universe: Predictions for future surveys

 Besides a CANDELS-like survey, we considered the JWST Advanced Deep Extragalactic Survey (JADES), Euclid and the Nancy Grace Roman Space Telescope.
 JADES\footnote{https://www.cosmos.esa.int/web/jwst-nirspec-gto/jades} is a JWST GTO program, imaging with NIRCam 46 and 190 arcmin$^2$ down to a limit of AB=30.6 and 29.6, respectively for the Deep and Medium survey, in the GOODS-S and GOODS-N fields.
 The Euclid Deep and Wide surveys will scan 40 and 15000 deg$^2$ down to a limiting depth of $H$=24 and $H$=26 \citep{laureijs11}, respectively.
 For the Nancy Grace Roman Space Telescope, we considered an UltraDeep survey reaching $H$=30 over 1 deg$^2$ \citep{koekemoer19} and approximate depths of $\sim$28.9 and $\sim$27.5 over $\sim$5 and $\sim$9 deg$^2$ for a Deep and a Medium survey, respectively \citep{hounsell18}.

-Based on our predictions, given the rarity of passive galaxies in the young Universe, the surveyed sky area turns out to be the key feature to perform statistical studies of this class of sources, more than the observing depth.
-The Euclid Deep survey, despite expected to be three magnitude shallower than the Deep survey carried out with the Nancy Grace Roman Space Telescope, thanks to its much larger area, will provide roughly the same number of candidates at $z<3.5$ and even more at higher redshift.
+Based on our predictions, given the scarcity of passive galaxies in the young Universe, the surveyed sky area turns out to be the key feature to perform statistical studies of this class of sources, more than the observing depth.
+Thanks to its much larger area, the Euclid Deep survey, despite expected to be 1.5 and 3 magnitude shallower, will provide more candidates than the Medium and Deep surveys, respectively, carried out with the Nancy Grace Roman Space Telescope.
 The Euclid Wide survey will further improve the statistics by a factor of $\sim$100, and by four orders of magnitude compared to what is now possible.
 We remind, however, that we are simply predicting the number of candidates expected in a given sky area down to a given flux limit, and not our capability in selecting them.
-As discussed above, ancillary data are needed at longer wavelength to complement optical/near-IR observations.
+As discussed above, ancillary, deep enough data are needed at longer wavelength to complement optical/near-IR observations.
 Spitzer data from the SIMPLE survey \citep{damen11} over the Extended CDF-South ($\sim$ 0.5 deg$^2$) and especially from the Euclid/WFIRST Spitzer Legacy Survey (covering 20 deg$^2$, proposals IDs \#13058 and \#13153, PI P. Capak) will be of great help, but will not cover the entire sky areas that will be observed by Euclid and Roman.
 This will allow us to only detect a fraction of the predicted number of high-$z$ passive candidates.

 Despite its small field of view, hence the relatively small areas surveyed, in the next future JWST will be the only instrument that will allow a self-standing selection of high-$z$ passive galaxies, thanks to its red filters ($> 2\mu$m) that will complement the $H$ band observations to a similar depth.
 JWST will allow a much cleaner selection of the candidates \citep[see][]{merlin18}, an easier and faster spectroscopical confirmation, and it will extend the selection to even higher redshift thanks to its redder filters compared to CANDELS.